wingify/readme-central/docs/SDK Reference/openfeature-providers/index.md

 This recognition highlights our commitment to supporting the OpenFeature standard and contributing to a more unified feature flag ecosystem.

 As part of our offering, we provide multiple OpenFeature-compliant providers tailored to different use cases and environments.
-Whether you're looking to integrate feature flags into a backend application or need advanced targeting through our Feature Management & Experimentation(FME) product, we’ve got you covered.
+Whether you're looking to integrate feature flags into a backend application or need advanced targeting through our Feature Experimentation(FE) product, we’ve got you covered.

 We’re proud to support the OpenFeature community and look forward to continued collaboration to make feature flagging more powerful, flexible, and developer-friendly.